erancha/stock-quotes-system/readme.md

 ### [1.
 Receiver Service](#1-receiver-service-1)

 - Provides REST API endpoint for receiving stock quotes from external sources
-- Validates incoming quote data for integrity and format, and (if needed) normalizes the structure for the downstream pipeline services
+- Validates incoming quote data and normalizes to a standard schema for downstream services
 - Acts as a Kafka producer, publishing validated quotes to the Kafka cluster

 ### 2. Kafka Cluster